dedo94/Domitilla/README.md

 # Domitilla
 Domitilla it's a Global Graph elaboration tool.

-The main function that can be done are:
+The main function that can be executed are:

 - DRAWING: take one graph and give it a graphic representation in PDF.
 - PARALLEL COMPOSITION: take two different graphs and give their parallel composition.